 RV tanks sizes vary, but 20 lb. and 30 lb. tanks are among the common sizes.
 These tanks are sometimes described in terms of the volume they hold in gallons.
 For example, the 20 lb. tank is sometimes referred to as a 5-gallon tank, although this isn't the most accurate way of describing size.
 A 20 lb. tank actually holds closer to 4.7 gallons.
 It's more accurate to refer to tank sizes by the number of pounds of propane they hold rather than gallons.
-Propane tanks are filled to 80% capacity, leaving a safety cushion of 20% for gaseous expansion.
+Propane tanks are filled to 80 percent capacity, leaving a safety cushion of 20 percent for gaseous expansion.

 - Characteristics of propane